caholdener01/Smoothie/README.md

 `git clone https://github.com/caholdener01/Smoothie.git`

 ## Usage
-Example scripts for single dataset analysis and multi-dataset analysis are included in the folder `/examples`.
+Example scripts and demos for single dataset analysis and multi-dataset analysis are included in the folder `/examples`.

-### This repository is still under development.
+#### This repository is still under development.